Airlock as a Service Knowledge Base

 Microgateway Settings

-Use the default Gateway Settings in both the Loginapp as well as the Adminapp.
+Use the default Microgateway Settings in both the Loginapp as well as the Adminapp.

 Using the default auth instance directory